-The reason they could do that can be a mixture of good investment processes and also favorable luck.
+The reason they could do that can be a mixture of good investment processes and also favourable luck.

-What I noticed as well is that their portfolio tend to be concentrated as well.
-They put in the effort to prospect, watch the stock carefully, focus on following the daily on-going news flow affecting their small portfolio of stocks.
+What I noticed as well is that their portfolio tends to be concentrated as well.
+They put in the effort to prospect, watch the stock carefully, focus on following the daily ongoing news flow affecting their small portfolio of stocks.

-Over the years, one of the popular questions I get is how much should I allocate to each stock that I own.
+Over the years, one of the popular questions I get is:

-As a summary, your percentage of allocation to each stocks will depend on:
+As a summary, the percentage you should allocate to each stock will depend on:

 - Your investment strategy

 - How far along you are in your wealth accumulation stage

 #1 and #2 do overlap one another sometimes, but for most people #2 should be a more important consideration and #1.